 Glacier Ridge Trail: 14.8 miles, most difficult hiking, blue blazes

-Wyggeston Trail: 1.5 to 4.6 miles, most difficult hiking, orange blazes
+Wyggeston Trail: 1.5 to 4.6 miles, most difficult hiking, yellow blazes

 Biking: 7 miles of trails

 Bike Rental: On North Shore Drive, about 1 1/2 miles from PA 422, the bike rental is open from 11 a.m. to 7 p.m. weekdays and 10 a.m. to 7 p.m. on weekends and holidays from Memorial Day through Labor Day.
 They rent single and multi-speed/geared bikes, tag-a-longs, children's and tandem (two-person) bikes, and also child seats, helmets and child pull behind trailers.
 Rentals are at your own risk.
 Neither the bicycle concessionaire or the park is responsible for any accidents or injuries which may occur during your rental.
 Please ride defensively and be aware of others on the trail.
 724-368-9011, if no answer 724-510-5195.

 Horseback Riding: 20 miles of trails